Thierry Dassault

 He is the son of Serge Dassault, and grandson of Marcel Dassault.
 His brothers are Olivier Dassault and Laurent Dassault, and his sister Marie-Hélène Habert.

-Dassault is a bachelor and has no children.
+Dassault is a bachelor and has one child, Olivier Ken Marco Simunec-Pedossaut.
+He is of Jewish descent.

 Wealth

 According to Forbes, Dassault is worth an estimated $9.6 billion, making him the 344th richest person in the world.